ahungry/cl-protobufs/cl-protobufs.rst

 is given by the symbol *type*.
 If *name* is not supplied, the Protobufs name of the enum is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.
 If *conc-name* is given, it will be used as the prefix for all of the enum value names.
+In a .proto file, you can use ``option lisp_name`` to override the default name for the enum type in Lisp.

 If *alias-for* is given, no Lisp deftype is defined.
 Instead, the enum will be used as an alias for an enum type that already exists in Lisp.
+You can use ``option lisp_alias`` in a .proto file to give the Lisp alias for an enum type.

 *options*  is a property list whose keys and values are both strings.

 *documentation* is a documentation string that is preserved as a comment in the .proto file.

-``body`` consists of the enum values, each of which is either a symbol or a list of the form ``(name index)``.
+*body* consists of the enum values, each of which is either a symbol or a list of the form ``(name index)``.
 By default, the indexes start at 0 and are incremented by 1 for each new enum value.